matijabozic/arch-install/README.md

 ./arch-install.sh
 ```

-Restart, and then install one of desktop environments!

-Play around with arch-chroot /mnt so you can install desktop environment from the same session!
+Restart, should get you into SSDM from where you can login into Plasma Desktop!